Loading…

 • Gifts out of income: If your income regularly exceeds your expenditure, you can give away the excess if part of a settled pattern (e.g. regular savings for a child, paying university tuition fees or rent).

-• Gifts for weddings or civil partnerships: You can give up to £5,000 to a child, £2,500 to a grandchild/great grandchild and £1,000 to any other person.
+• Gifts for weddings or civil partnerships: you can give up to £5,000 to a child, £2,500 to a grandchild/great grandchild and £1,000 to any other person.

 What should you do?